-Once approved, the construction process will be inspected to assure the approved plans and specifications have been followed, and the building meets applicable laws.
+Once approved, the construction process is inspected to assure the approved plans and specifications have been followed, and the building meets applicable laws.

 Demising Wall Assembly

-One of the most common 1 Hour fire-rated interior walls, which could also be a demising wall, is shown in the detail above.
+One example of a typical 1 Hour fire-rated interior wall, which could also be a demising wall, is shown in the detail above.